-These cross-maps are semi-automated with default and, where appropriate, alternative OPCS-4 target codes are provided.
+These maps provide a default OPCS-4 target code and, where appropriate, alternative OPCS-4 target codes.
 The default OPCS-4 target codes are acceptable for the terminology concept/term to which they are linked.
-However where there is more relevant detail within the record, the selection of alternative OPCS-4 target codes may need to be undertaken to ensure national clinical coding standards are consistently applied.
+However, where there is more relevant detail within the medical record, the selection of alternative OPCS-4 target codes may need to be undertaken to ensure National Clinical Coding Standards are consistently applied.